CorkAI/Meetup1/README.md

  - Number printed at end (~0.92) is the accuracy of the network

 **Additional exercises**
-The previous exercise tells us that we achieved 92% accuracy in classifying the MNIST handwritten digits, but we have no intuition about what is going wrong in the other 8% of test images.
+*Additional Exercise 1:* The previous exercise tells us that we achieved 92% accuracy in classifying the MNIST handwritten digits, but we have no intuition about what is going wrong in the other 8% of test images.
 In this exercise we iterate through test images one-by-one and write examples to disk of successful and failed classifications.
 By viewing these examples (particularly the failed ones), we get a sense of the weaknesses of the system.
-Type the following commands to run the second exercise:
+Type the following commands to run this exercise:
-## TODO: github stuff here
  - vim mnist_softmax_2_visualise.py *(to read/edit the code)*
    - (Type Esc then : then q! and hit enter to exit the file)
  - python mnist_softmax_2_visualise.py  *(and wait)*
  - ls *(to list the contents of the folder)*

-## TODO:
-The examples are written in .png format with naming convention ....
+The examples are written in sub-folder output_images in .png format with naming convention fail_[true_class]_[assigned_class].png OR success_[true_class].png
 View a few of the failed/successful examples using the command below and see if the failures are 'difficult' examples
+ - ls output_images *(list the created images filenames)*
- - xdg-open [filename] *(to view an image..may take a few moments to appear on your screen)*
+ - xdg-open output_images/[filename] *(to view an image..may take a few moments to appear on your screen)*

-Although the MNIST dataset has been a computer vision benchmark for a number of years, some deep learning experts complain that the task is too simple to serve as a realistic performance benchmark for modern systems.
+*Additional Exercise 2:* Although the MNIST dataset has been a computer vision benchmark for a number of years, there have been complaints that the task is too simple to serve as a realistic performance benchmark for modern systems.
 In response to this Zalando created a drop-in replacement for MNIST, known as Fashion-MNIST, where each image represents an item of clothing, rather than a digit.
-See https://github.com/zalandoresearch/fashion-mnist
+See https://github.com/zalandoresearch/fashion-mnist  .
+The labels (classes) to be assigned in this case are : 0=T-shirt/top, 1=Trouser, 2=Pullover, 3=Dress, 4=Coat, 5=Sandal, 6=Shirt, 7=Sneaker, 8=Bag, 9=Ankle boot.
+The fashion data is already on your machine, pulled from our github (see folder data/fashion).
+To re-train and test the network on the Fasion-MNIST set, type the following commands:
+ - python mnist_softmax_3_fashion.py
+ - Number printed at the end is the accuracy of the network (~0.76)
+ - Successful and failed examples are also written as in previous exercise, with prefix 'fashion' on filenames

 Stopping/Terminating your instance.